xcomponent/appcontrol-documentation/Documentation/x4bcli.md

 For the other installation procedures listed above, we recommand to use cmd.exe as a shell to install the gateway and the agent.
 We don't offer the support for installation through powershell.
 ```

-On Microsoft Windows, the [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/net472) or above is required .

-Most of the time it is already installed.
-Unzip the following [file](https://github.com/xcomponent/appcontrol-documentation/releases/latest/download/x4bgateway.zip).

 On a prompt (cmd.exe), execute the following command line.
 Replace MY_ACCESS_KEY, MY_SECRET_ACCESSKEY and MY_GATEWAY_NAME with the suitable values.